Kathleen Raine: Life

 Raine was educated at County High School, Ilford, and then read natural sciences, including botany and zoology, on an Exhibition at Girton College, Cambridge, receiving her master's degree in 1929.
 While in Cambridge she met Jacob Bronowski, William Empson, Humphrey Jennings and Malcolm Lowry.
 In later life she was a friend and colleague of the kabbalist author and teacher, Z'ev ben Shimon Halevi.

 Raine married Hugh Sykes Davies in 1930.
 She left Davies for Charles Madge and they had two children together, but their marriage also broke up as a result of Charles' affair with Inez Pearn, at that time married to the poet Stephen Spender.
 She also held an unrequited passion for Gavin Maxwell.
 The title of Maxwell's most famous book Ring of Bright Water, subsequently made into a film of the same name starring Bill Travers and Virginia McKenna, was taken from a line in Raine's poem "The Marriage of Psyche".
 The relationship with Maxwell ended in 1956 when Raine lost his pet otter, Mijbil, indirectly causing the animal's death.
 Raine held herself responsible, not only for losing Mijbil but for a curse she had uttered shortly beforehand, frustrated by Maxwell's homosexuality: "Let Gavin suffer in this place as I am suffering now."
 Raine blamed herself thereafter for all Maxwell's misfortunes, beginning with Mijbil's death and ending with the cancer from which he died in 1969.
 From 1939 to 1941, Raine and her children shared a house at 49a Wordsworth Street in Penrith with Janet Adam Smith and Michael Roberts and later lived in Martindale.
 She was a friend of Winifred Nicholson.

 Raine's two children were Anna Hopwell Madge (born 1934) and James Wolf Madge (1936–2006).
-In 1959, James married Jennifer Alliston, the daughter of Raine's friend, architect and town planner Jane Drew with architect James Alliston.
+In 1959, James married Jennifer Alliston, the daughter of Jane Drew and James Alliston - Raine's friends, both of whom were architects.
+James Wolf Madge then went on to marry Victoria Watson, a professor of architecture.

 At the time of her death, following an accident, Raine lived in London.
 She died of pneumonia after being knocked over by a reversing car after having posted a letter.